A44690/Gomoku-Bot/README.md

 # Gomoku-Bot
-An rl environment to train a Gomoku nn \n Stable-Baselines3, Gymnasium, and Pytorch required \n MCTS is in update plan.
+An rl environment to train a Gomoku nn

+Stable-Baselines3, Gymnasium, and Pytorch required

+MCTS is in update plan.